Cost of a New Jersey Divorce

 Price of Getting a Divorce in NJ

 The total cost of a divorce in New Jersey can vary from case to case depending on the issues involved, the acrimony between the parties, and the backlog in the court.
 Usually, a retainer amount is requested upfront by the attorney, who bills them hourly for the work.
 The retainer is akin to a deposit, which is utilized as the attorney performs work on the case.
 While the total costs may differ from case to case, individuals should always strategize with their attorney about the best ways to keep the case cost-effective.

 The most efficient and cost-effective way to go through a divorce could be by resolving as many issues with the spouse as possible, trying to focus on the issues at hand, and not using the attorney to get back on the other person for emotional reasons.
-An uncontested divorce where the parties have already come up with their agreement could also keep the cost down.
+An uncontested divorce where the parties have already come up with their agreement in an early settlement panel could also keep the cost down.

 Throughout the divorce process, if the individual needs money immediately, the attorney could always file a motion requesting interim relief from the court.
 Whenever there are motions filed during the proceeding, such factors could increase the cost since it requires work to prepare the papers to respond to the other side’s papers to go to court.
 The individual could also be called back to court several times.
 Since they must work within the time-table of the judge, a person could end up waiting in court for a significant time.
 People that are mostly amicable and come to quicker resolutions may be able to keep the cost down.

 The costs involved in getting the divorce recognized by New Jersey includes filing fees.
 It costs $300 to file the complaint for the divorce.
 Individuals are also required to do a parent education class, which is about $25.
 If they file a motion during the case, that costs another $50 or so.
 The person seeking the divorce is responsible for covering the costs.
 For more information about the cost of a New Jersey divorce and how an attorney could help with keeping the costs down, call today.